AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/proofing-overview/permission-profiles.md

 <!--
 <note type="note">
-&nbsp;Guests are not Workfront Proof users, so they cannot see all the proofs shared with them in their own Dashboard.
+ Guests are not Workfront Proof users, so they cannot see all the proofs shared with them in their own Dashboard.
 </note>
 -->